seccily/screw-detection-and-classification/README.md

 No train-test splitting was made in the data set and all 1360 images were given in the train data set.

-# Approach
+## Approach

 The solution of the problem was carried out in two stages.
 Therefore, a preprocessing process was applied for each stage before using the data.
+The preprocessed version of the dataset can be found in the `dataset` folder.

-## Step 1 - Detection
+### Step 1 - Detection

 For this stage, the screw types given as 5 separate classes in the data set were combined to form a single class.
 In this way, only 2 classes, bolt and screw, were used in the detection stage.